masterwayne22/chemical-parameter-visualize/README.md

 Start the development server: npm run dev

-Open your browser to http://localhost:5173/ (or the port shown in your terminal).

 4. Desktop Frontend Setup (PyQt5)
 Ensure your Python virtual environment is still active.